 WATCH: Meghan Markle Speaks Filipino During Royal Tour in Edinburgh

-Last week, a video of Meghan Markle was posted by Jenny Ulay on Facebook, showing Markle greeting Filipino fans in the vernacular.
+A video of Meghan Markle was posted by Jenny Ulay on Facebook, showing Markle greeting Filipino fans in the vernacular.
 The video was reuploaded by Malcolm S Conlan and has since gone viral.

 This took place during the official royal tour of Prince Harry and Meghan Markle to Edinburgh, Scotland, where they visited Edinburgh Castle; Social Bite, an organization focused on ending homelessness throughout Scotland; and the Palace of Holyroodhouse.
 Of course, the royal couple also mingled with fans who greeted them on the streets, including several Filipinos.

 Ulay, who's lived in Norwich for three years, tells Town&Country Philippines, "[My husband and I] booked a tour of Edinburgh Castle weeks before knowing that Prince Harry and Meghan would visit.
 We waited about 20 minutes for them.
 Luckily, Meghan was on our side during the walkabout."
 As for her impressions of the royals, Harry was very "posh and tall" while Meghan had a "huge smile for everyone.
 Very simple and nice."

 When Markle spoke Tagalog, Ulay was extremely shocked.
 "I didn’t expect it at all," she says.
 The Filipino couple